openat2 - open and possibly create a file (extended)

 Disallow traversal of mount points during path resolution (including

-same mount as the directory referred to by dirfd
+same mount as the directory referred to by dirfd, or on the

 specified as AT_FDCWD.